awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

    method only for testing purposes.

-You can hard-code credentials in your application by passing the access keys to a configuration instance, as shown in the following snippet:
+You can hard-code credentials in your application by passing the access keys to a configuration instance, as shown in the following snippet.

 .. code-block:: go